prl-theworkshop/prl-theworkshop.github.io/prl2022-icaps/README.md

 ## (Preliminary) Program

 The event will be fully virtual, consisting of:

 * Invited talks.
 40m + 10-20m for Q&A.
 * Short presentations for accepted papers.
 6m + 1m for Q&A.
-* Two Discussions sessions.
+* Two Grouped Discussions (Virtual Poster) sessions.
 90m.
-* One Informal Panel session.
+* One Plenary Discussion session.
 20m.

 The workshop June 13